Patient and Doctor Reviews of Sildenafil

 - Some people do not like taking medications

 - Sildenafil does not work as fast or as long as some other medications (Spedra and Cialis respectively)

-Sildenafil is available in 25mg, 50mg, and 100mg dosages – all of these dosages are approved for use by doctors.
+Sildenafil is available in 25mg, 50mg, and 100mg doses – all of these doses are approved for use by doctors.
 The dose that we recommend you take is the lowest dose that your own body needs to get the desired effect.
 If you take a higher dose than what you need, you might not get a better effect but can be more at risk of side effects.
-The dosages compare as follows:
+The doses compare as follows:

-- 25mg – low dosage, least likely to give side effects, least likely to work
+- 25mg – low dose, least likely to give side effects, least likely to work

 - 50mg – standard dose, has a medium chance of side effects and chance of working

 - 100mg – high dosage, most likely to work with highest chance of side effects